thanos/ecspy/docs/tutorial.rst

 Tutorial
 ********

-This chapter presents two optimization examples to which ECsPy can be applied.
+This chapter presents three optimization examples to which ECsPy can be applied.
 Each example presents a particular problem for which the chosen evolutionary computation is well-suited.

 ======================
 The Rastrigin Function